 WDFW does not conduct surveys to monitor trends in black bear population size.
 Instead, we use trends in harvest data as surrogates to formal population estimates or indices.
 Currently, black bear populations are believed to be stable in District 3.
-Because we use age of harvest as a management metric, we want to remind hunters that it is required that a premolar tooth be submitted.
-Tooth envelopes can be obtained by calling a regional office or stopping in at one of the district offices (not always staffed, best to call ahead), which may be available to help with tooth extraction as well.
+Because we use the age of harvest as a management metric, we want to remind hunters that it is required that a premolar tooth be submitted.
+Tooth envelopes can be obtained by calling a regional office or stopping in at one of the district offices (best to call ahead as these offices aren't staffed full-time), which may be available to help with tooth extraction as well.